This version is for browsers with a low level of support for CSS.

 The fragmentation of the landscape by transport routes and settlements has increased significantly since the 1980s.
 The size of the areas that have not been fragmented has declined as a result.

 Small structures like hedges and trees, stone mounds etc. play an important role in shaping the landscape and provide habitats for animals and plants.
-In general, a decline in these small structures may be observed, however, the state of Switzerland's watercourses has improved in recent years.
+Although a general decline in these small structures can be observed, the state of Switzerland's watercourses has actually improved in recent years.